SLU-foodsystems/CIBUSmod/docs/MANUAL.md

 The Excel workbooks should contain one sheet named `default` where all data is stored.
 All other sheets in the workbook are ignored and may be used freely to e.g. document data collection.

 The first row in the `default` sheet contains column headings.
-When the `ParamterRetriever` reads the Excel file only columns with the headings `parameter`, `value` and all starting with `f_` are retained.
+When the `ParameterRetriever` reads the Excel file only columns with the headings `parameter`, `value` and all starting with `f_` are retained.
 Other columns can again be used for documentation.
-All rows that do not have anything in the `parameter` column are also skipped, allowing for e.g. headings separating diferent groups of parameters in the Excel sheet (see example below).
+All rows that do not have anything in the `parameter` column are also skipped, allowing for e.g. headings separating different groups of parameters in the Excel sheet (see example below).

 The `parameter` columns is used for the parameter names and the `value` columns for the corresponding value.
 A parameter value can only be a number (equations and references are OK) or the name of an external .csv file containing additional parameter values (more on that later).

 All columns starting with `f_` are interpreted as "filter levels".
 When the model tries to access a parameter value it does so by providing a set of filters.
-The `ParamterRetriever` then tries to find the single paramter value that most closely matches the supplied filter.
+The `ParameterRetriever` then tries to find the single parameter value that most closely matches the supplied filter.
 If a single value can't be returned, `NaN` is returned and a warning with some additional information is printed.

-For example, when the `CropProduction` module accesses the paramter `seed` (defining the seeding density in kg/ha) it does so with the filter levels `crop`, `prod_system`, `region` and `crop_prod` (e.g. `crop='Wheat, winter'`, `prod_system='conventional'`, `region='111'` and `crop_prod='wheat'`).
+For example, when the `CropProduction` module accesses the parameter `seed` (defining the seeding density in kg/ha) it does so with the filter levels `crop`, `prod_system`, `region` and `crop_prod` (e.g. `crop='Wheat, winter'`, `prod_system='conventional'`, `region='111'` and `crop_prod='wheat'`).
 Assuming that the parameter sheet looks like below the value `210` would be returned as `crop='Wheat, winter'`, `prod_system='conventional'` and `crop_prod='wheat'` represents a unique match as no other value is equally well defined (i.e. with the same number of matching filters).
 As the `f_region` column was left blank for the rows representing 'Wheat, winter' the `region` filter level could be ignored.

 <img src="figs/manual/default_data_example1.png"> \
 *Example of default Excel data sheet*